DoctorKhan/The-Human-Experiment-Book/src/90_appendix/10_timeline.md

 ## The Present Moment: Living Out Ancient Trauma

-Humanity currently exists in a unique historical position - still operating from the patriarchal security programming developed during the Great Trauma, while the original threat (Nephilim) no longer exists.
-This creates the fundamental tensions of human experience:
+Humanity currently exists in a unique historical position - still operating from the patriarchal protection systems developed during the Great Crisis, while the original threat (Nephilim) no longer exists.
+This creates both the tensions and opportunities of human experience:

 **The Three Inheritance Programs Still Running:**